Arvinth-Krishna/taskbar-countdown/README.md

 * [Logo](https://github.com/Arvinth-Krishna/taskbar-countdown#taskbar-countdown) Creator - Amritha Varthini G aka GAV - https://www.instagram.com/amirthavarthini/.

-## ❤️ Found this project useful?
+## ❤️ Found this project helpful?
-If you found this project useful, then please consider giving it a **⭐ on Github and sharing it with your friends via social media**.
+If you found this project helpful, please consider giving it a **⭐ on Github and sharing it with your friends via social media**.

 ### [⟰ Jump to the top](https://github.com/Arvinth-Krishna/taskbar-countdown#taskbar-countdown)